 Putting non-reusable containers, such as water bottles, in the dishwasher, especially while hot, may cause them to degrade and release hazardous chemicals.
 Only place dishwasher-safe objects in the machine, especially if you intend to eat or drink from them.
 For the same reason, you should look for a dishwasher with a non-plastic inside.

-Phosphates, which were extremely efficient in removing stains and grease, were the last product to include them.
+Phosphates, which Are extremely efficient in removing stains and grease, Are the last product to include them.
 It, however, cannot be removed from wastewater and was causing eutrophication (algae blooms) wherever it entered freshwater.
-While phosphates are not prohibited in all jurisdictions, dishwashing detergent producers have stopped using them.
+While phosphates are not prohibited in all jurisdictions, dishwashing detergent producers have stopped needing them.
 People have been grumbling that their dishwashers aren’t working as well as they used to, yet dishwashing detergent formulations have improved year after year.

 Brilliant Dishwasher Tips

 Did you enjoy these dishwasher tips?
-Maybe you knew a few already, but if you learned anything at all, it is important to look after our dishwasher so that you don’t have to go into manual hand washing dishes mode.
-I hope you enjoy using your dishwasher for more than just dishes, as it is such a useful tool!
-I love the fact that it is so efficient at disinfecting baby bath toys, spout covers and even our summer hats.
+Maybe you knew a few already, but if you learned anything at all, it is important to look after your dishwasher so that you don’t have to go into manual hand washing dishes mode.
+I hope you enjoy needing your dishwasher for more than just dishes, as it is such a useful tool!
+I love the fact that it is so efficient at disinfecting baby bath toys, spout covers, and even your summer hats.